Vicken-Ghoubiguian/imtreat_webserver/README.md

 * to treat them (effects, detection...),

-* to record videos from the client's webcam and save them,

 * to treat record videos or saved videos (effects, detection...).

 Others functionalities could be added.